 // (2) If the KeyName does not exist and the KeyFile does exist, the key

-// in the KeyFile is installed in the CSP and used.
+// in the KeyFile is installed to the CSP and used.

 // (*) To create a KeyFile, you can use the sn.exe (Strong Name) utility.

-// When specifying the KeyFile, the location of the KeyFile should be
+// When specifying the KeyFile, the location of the KeyFile must be

 // (*) Delay Signing is an advanced option - see the Microsoft .NET Framework

 // documentation for more information about this.

 - Locate C:\SystemRoot\ assembly.

 - You see GACDemo in the list of installed .dll

 For more information, see the following Microsoft Web sites: